waxbetty/Sushi-fork-1/readme.md

 header h2
 ```

 and then override one of the properties in the next CSS rule.
-The application of font family to the entire header region is an example of the "C" in CSS - [the cascade](https://css-tricks.com/the-c-in-css-the-cascade/).
-In order to use the cascade effectively we will look at _specificity_ as we proceed.

-CSS order is important.
-Try:
+In CSS, order is important.
+The second CSS rule will cancel out the first in this example:

 ```css
 header h2 {